cdchopitea/SG_Speeches_TextAnalytics/README.md

 <i>3.2 Relationship between SG1 and SG2</i>
 <br>
 <br>
 Furthermore, a correlogram was built to compare the relationship between the two sets of speeches (see Figure 3).
-Viewing the correlogram we can observe that the SG’s agenda has stayed much the same between the two periods, consistently discussing issues such as climate change.
+By viewing the correlogram we can observe that the SG’s agenda has stayed much the same between the two periods, consistently discussing issues such as climate change.
 The two groups are highly similar and as a result, they have a very high correlation (of 94%).
-This result indicates that his agenda has remained much or less the same.
+This result indicates that his agenda has remained much or less the same between the two periods.

 <div align="center">